discordeno/discordeno/site/docs/nodejs/Structures/components.md

 - A Action row can not include a action row.
 - A Action row can maximal have 5 Buttons
 - A Action row can maximal have 1 SelectMenu
+- A Action row can maximal have 1 Text Input

 ### Button (`type: 2`):